nektonick/Tarkov_ShootTheDoor/README.md

         - ThickMetalProtectionMult
     - Specific Weapon - make certain types of weapon more effective against doors
         - MeeleWeaponDamageMult - because crowbar is effective in real life
+    - Lockpick ammo - configure base damage for different tiers of new lockpick ammo

 ## Credits
 Original mod: